PintaProject/user-guide/docs/tutorial.md

 ### __Sketching__ ###
 The tools we'll use for sketching are:

     - Pencil
     - Eraser
     - Lasso Select
-    - Optional:
     - Shapes
     - Lines
     - Text

 Now we can get started on sketching our little secret burger!